renovatebot/renovate/docs/usage/faq.md

 Major releases of Renovate are held back until the maintainers are reasonably confident that it works for most users.

+## How can I see which version the Mend Renovate app is using?

-See the [Renovate Version](mend-hosted/hosted-apps-config.md#renovate-version) section of `Mend-hosted Apps Configuration` for more information.
+See the [Mend-hosted Apps Configuration](mend-hosted/hosted-apps-config.md#which-version-is-the-mend-renovate-app-using) for details.

 ## Renovate core features not supported on all platforms